UUM-44 SUBROC

-The UUM-44 SUBROC (SUBmarine ROCket) was a type of submarine-launched rocket deployed by the United States Navy as an anti-submarine weapon.
-It carried a 250 kiloton thermonuclear warhead configured as a nuclear depth bomb.
+The UUM-44 SUBROC ("Submarine Rocket") was a type of submarine-launched rocket deployed by the United States Navy as an anti-submarine weapon.
+It carried a 25 kiloton tactical nuclear warhead configured as a nuclear depth bomb.

 Development

 SUBROC was one of several weapons recommended for implementation by Project Nobska, a 1956 summer study on submarine warfare.
 Development began in 1958, with the technical evaluation being completed in 1963.
 SUBROC reached Initial Operation Capability (IOC) aboard the attack submarine Permit in 1964.
 When SUBROC reached IOC, the US Navy's admiral in charge of weapons procurement stated that SUBROC was "…a more difficult technical problem than Polaris."